How to respond to the signals you and your colleagues are sending – to ensure the success of your change programme.

 Key to improving your chances of success is spotting the tell-tale signals your colleagues are sending you around their acceptance of the change – and then evolve your leadership style to suit, keeping in mind that you are sending signals too.

-In this blog I explain what to look for – and what to do about it.
+In this blog we explain what to look for – and what to do about it.

 Stages of change acceptance